arhea/backbone-deferred/README.md

 * jQuery

 ###API Changes
-This library assumes then when you save that you want to save all attributes.
+This library assumes that when you save that you want to save all attributes.
 So now when using the `save` method just pass an options hash.

 ```javascript
 model.save();